Tigers' Cabrera gets 3,000th hit; 33rd player to reach mark | MLB | Journal Gazette

 DETROIT — Tigers star Miguel Cabrera delivered the 3,000th hit of his decorated career Saturday, becoming the 33rd major leaguer to reach the mark and the first player from Venezuela to accomplish the feat.

-Still an imposing presence at 39, Cabrera made history by grounding an opposite-field single to right in the first inning of Detroit's game against Colorado.
+Still an imposing presence at 39, Cabrera made history by grounding an opposite-field single to right through the shift in the first inning of Detroit's game against Colorado.

 Cabrera immediately raised his right arm as he headed toward first base.
-The crowd at Comerica Park gave him a rousing ovation and fireworks were shot out of the scoreboard.
+The crowd of 37,566 at Comerica Park gave him a rousing ovation and chanted “Miggy!
+Miggy!” while fireworks were shot off from beyond the center field fence.

-The milestone hit came off Antonio Senzatela, a fellow Venezuelan, in the first game of a day-night doubleheader.
+The milestone hit came on a 1-1 pitch from Antonio Senzatela, a fellow Venezuelan, in the first game of a day-night doubleheader.
+Rockies shortstop José Iglesias, who played with Cabrera on the Tigers, came over to give his former teammate a big hug.

+By then, all the Tigers were streaming from the dugout to greet the newest member of baseball's elite 3,000-hit club.
+Moments later, Cabrera went behind home plate to embrace his mother, wife, son and daughter on the field.

+“I’m happy I hit it here.
+I’m happy for the people of Detroit to see it.
+Hopefully I can get more hits here,” Cabrera said.

 A two-time AL MVP, a Triple Crown winner and an 11-time All-Star with four batting titles, Miggy's place among the Major League Baseball greats already was assured long before this afternoon in Detroit.